Skip to content

 Follicle of showy milkweed (Asclepias speciosa).

-Sullivant’s Milkweed (Asclepias sullivantii): This Michigan milkweed is native and rare in the southeast and eastern parts of the lower peninsula (Kartesz 2015).
+Sullivant’s Milkweed (Asclepias sullivantii): Sullivant’s milkweed is native and rare in the southeast and eastern parts of the lower peninsula of Michigan (Kartesz 2015).
 Sullivant’s milkweed grows in open areas with full sun such as prairies, meadows, roadsides, and railroads.
-In June and July the pink to purplish flowers come out and it is hardy in zones 3-7.
-Seeds of this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In June and July the pink to purplish flowers come for your garden visitors to enjoy.

 Plant of sullivant's milkweed (Asclepias sullivantii) with pink flowers.